 These 2 Gems Have Similar Composition

 Red Malayas that are unusually large in size can be overly dark.
-These darker Malaya gems can sometimes be visually indistinguishable from Standard Pyrope and red Pastel Pyrope, yet these can have distinctive Malaya composition, with a significant amount of Spessartine content in addition to Pyrope and Almandine.
+These darker Malaya gems can sometimes be visually indistinguishable from Standard Pyrope and red Pastel Pyrope, yet red Malayas can have distinctive composition, with a significant amount of Spessartine content in addition to Pyrope and Almandine.

 This example illustrates how color is not a reliable indicator of species or variety within the Pyralspites.
 Note: Be aware that in the marketplace any Garnet with purplish red color can be referred to as a Rhodolite whether it is a true Rhodolite (Pyrope) or a purple Almandine or a purple Pastel Pyrope.

 Color Change Garnet: Now let's look at Color Change Pyrope and Color Change Spessartine.
-These represent two different species that can have widely divergent compositions, yet these gems are generally referred to collectively as Color Change Garnet with no distinction between species, or they are represented as belonging to a hybrid Pyrope-Spessartine species.
-Color Change Garnets range from 30% Spessartine all the way to 89% Spessartine, with RI's from 1.742 to 1.792.
+These represent two different species that can have widely divergent compositions.
+Yet these gems are generally referred to collectively as Color Change Garnet with no distinction between species, or are represented as belonging to a hybrid Pyrope-Spessartine species.
+Color Change Garnets range from 30% Spessartine all the way to 89% Spessartine, with RI's ranging from 1.742 to 1.792.

 Most Color Change Garnets with RI's above 1.76 are primarily Spessartine, but refractive index readings and color are not always sufficient to separate the two species.
 Unfortunately, a spectroscope is not very helpful with light-colored Garnets like these.
 But we can distinguish between the 2 species by measuring magnetic susceptibility and determining which side of the species composition boundary a particular gem falls.
 The boundary point is found at .5, the half-way mark (SI 24.5) on the Pyrope-Spessartine line of the Hoover Diagram below.